laveesh21/Backend/KnoxBackend/src/models/ReadMe.md

 3. jwt

 We will use jwt and bcrypt in user file because we want to encrypt our passwords.
-Direct encryption is not possible so we need middleware hooks
+Direct encryption is not possible so we need middleware hooks (pre, post)

 Refresh Token is stored in database